OpenNMT/OpenNMT/docs/tools/tokenization.md

 * `￭` is the default joiner marker (generated in `-joiner_annotate marker` mode).
 If such character is used in source text, it is replaced by its non presentation form `■`

 ## Mixed casing words
-`-segment_case` feature enables tokenizer to segment words in order to restore in the process of  detokenization correct casing for mixed casing words.
+`-segment_case` feature enables tokenizer to segment words into subwords with one of 3 casing types (truecase ('House'), uppercase ('HOUSE') or lowercase ('house')), which helps  restore right casing during  detokenization.
+This feature is especially useful for texts with a signficant number of words with mixed casing ('WiFi' -> 'Wi' and 'Fi').
-Tokenizer with this option splits words into segments so all letters in every segment are either lowercased, or uppercased, or first letter is uppercases and rest are lowercased
 ```text
 WiFi --> Wi￨C Fi￨C
 TVs --> Tv￨C s￨l